hoperyy/get-dependency-tree/README.md

         It should be an absolute path.

         It's the final root folder when finding dependencies.

++   `extentionProcessor: Object | Not Required`

+    +   default

+        The file with extentions as left key is compiled by compilers as right value.

+        4 types of value are supported for now: `js / vue / less / sass / css`.

+        ```js
+        {
+            '.js': 'js',
+            '.vue': 'vue',
+            '.less': 'less',
+            '.scss': 'sass',
+            '.sass': 'sass',
+            '.css': 'css',
+        }
+        ```

+    +   description

+        You can set which compiler(`js / vue / less / sass / css`) should compile the file with a extention.

+        For example:

+        When you set `extentionProcessor` as `{ '.we': 'vue' }`, `get-dependency-tree` will treat file with `.we` extention as `vue` file for compiling.

 +   `extentions: Array | Not Required`
     +   default: `['.js', '.vue', '.less', '.scss']`